gn-04/elefluent-privacy-policy/index.md

 ### Usage Information
 - Podcast subscriptions and preferences
+- Transcriptions you generate
 - Audio clips you create from podcasts
 - Your user ID for database management purposes
+- Transcription and translation credits

 ## How We Use Your Information